0xmonsoon/miden-base/docs/src/account/components.md

 #### Specifying values and their types

-In the TOML format, any value that is one word long can be written as a single value, or as exactly four field elements.
-In turn, a field element is a number within Miden's finite field.
+In the TOML format, single-slot entries can provide their value explicitly or declare one or more nested placeholders.
+Values that fit within one word may be expressed either as a single hexadecimal string or as exactly four field-element descriptions, where each field element can itself be a literal or a placeholder.
+Field elements (felts) are numbers in Miden's finite field and must be provided as strings (hexadecimal or decimal).

-A word can be written as a hexadecimal value, and field elements can be written either as hexadecimal or decimal numbers.
-In all cases, numbers should be input as strings.
+Each one-word slot is described by a `SchemaType`.
+The optional `type` field selects that schema type; it defaults to `word` but can be another registered `TemplateTypeIdentifier` such as `auth::rpo_falcon512::pub_key`.
+When a word is expressed via four felts, each felt may declare its own `type` (`u8`, `u16`, `u32`, `felt`, `token_symbol`, etc.), an optional `name`, and a description.
+Any placeholders within those felt descriptions must be populated at instantiation via [`InitStorageData`](#initializing-placeholder-values).

-In our example, the `token_metadata` single-slot entry is defined as four elements, where the first element is a placeholder, and the second, third and fourth are hardcoded values.
+In our example, the `token_metadata` entry is a single-slot value defined through four field elements.
+The first element is a placeholder of type `felt`, while the remaining three are hardcoded constants.

-##### Word types

-Valid word types are `word` (default type) and `auth::rpo_falcon512::pub_key` (represents a Falcon public key).
-Both can be written and interpreted as hexadecimal strings.

-##### Felt types

-Valid field element types are `u8`, `u16`, `u32`, `felt` (default type) and `token_symbol`:

-- `u8`, `u16` and `u32` values can be parsed as decimal numbers and represent 8-bit, 16-bit and 32-bit unsigned integers
-- `felt` values represent a field element, and can be parsed as decimal or hexadecimal values
-- `token_symbol` values represent the symbol for basic fungible tokens, and are parsed as strings made of four uppercase characters

 #### Header